-If you have read through the self help section from the beginning and have done research about your dog's breed, you should have the necessary background to start making sense as to why your dog may be having some of the behavior problems you want to resolve.
-Below you will find a reference chart to the most common behavior problems.
+If you have read through the self help section from the beginning and have done research about your dog’s breed, you should now have the necessary background to start making sense as to why your dog may be having some of the behavior problems you want to resolve.
+Below, you will find a reference chart for the most common behavioral problems.
 It will be organized into 6 broad categories to help you find what you are looking for: drive, anxiety, habitation, disobedience, fear, and aggression.

-Drive will represent any behavior problems that you think may be related to a dog's unfulfilled working/prey drive instinct.
+Drive will represent any behavioral problems that you think may be related to a dog’s unfulfilled working/prey drive instinct.

 Search in the Anxiety section for any behaviors that you suspect are due to anxiety.

-Habitation includes housebreaking and all undesired behaviors that a dog may do in his habitat when unsupervised.
+Habitation includes housebreaking and all undesirable behaviors that a dog may exhibit in his habitat, when unsupervised.

 Disobedience will include all unruly behaviors involving humans, ranging from bad manners to not obeying commands.